Cosmic Tunnels

-Cosmic Tunnels is a space-themed action game written by Tim Ferris and published by Datamost in 1983 for the Atari 8-bit family and in 1984 for the Commodore 64.
+Cosmic Tunnels is a space-themed action game written by Tim Ferris and published by Datamost in 1983 for Atari 8-bit computers and in 1984 for the Commodore 64.
 Datamost also sold the game with Cohen's Towers as a "twin pack".
 It was re-released in 1986 by Databyte in the United Kingdom.

 Gameplay

 The object of the game is to collect energy bars from four different asteroids.
 To do this the player needs to complete four different stages.
 The first stage expects the player to maneuver his spacecraft from its home base to one of the four gates at the top of the screen, while avoiding falling meteors.
 Once through the gate, the ship enters a space warp, where the player is confronted with mines that must be shot, or they will drain the ship's energy.
 This stage of the game lasts 25 seconds, with the mines progressively moving faster.

 After leaving the tunnel, the player must successfully land on the asteroid's landing platform, while avoiding missiles fired by the enemy bases.
 Once on the asteroid the last stage begins: the player must navigate enemy creatures to collect energy bars and place them in the ship.
 When energy bars are safely stored in the ship, the player can start his journey back to his base.

 The player starts with three astronauts and a full tank of energy, but if he runs out of either the game ends.